sharib-vision/tutorial/screen.md

 5. To kill the screen

         ctrl + A (then 'K' to kill)
+       The

- *Note: you will have to be in the same terminal to be able to resume the screen.
-The program will not run unless you resume the screen*
+ *Note: you will have to be in the same terminal to be able to resume the screen.*